 3. Click on an image you like.
 It will open up a side bar with a number of options.

-4. Click on “LIFESTYLE”.
+4. Click on “HOME DECOR“.
 It will open up a menu of products.
-If the mat is available for the image you chose, it will be at the bottom of the list.

-5. Click on “YOGA MAT” and it will open up a sizing slide so you can adjust the image.
+5. Click on the product and it will open up a sizing slide so you can adjust the image.

 My work is available as traditional prints on canvas, paper or metal, but it also available on greeting cards, phone covers, tote bags, shower curtains, t-shirts and more.
 It makes for some very personalized gifts.
 Below is the link to the site.
 When you click on an image in the site, a menu of products will appear.
 I hope you like it.

 Click to see